asw456/pieventsnovo/ReadMe.md

 PI Data Archive version greater than 3.4.395 (PI Server 2015) supports TimeSeries data pipe and Future data.

-FindPIPoints methods used Program.cs, is probably more efficient in finding PI points and helps avoid multiple calls to pibasess.
-However the other method can be used to provide info on missing/duplicates points.
+FindPIPoints methods used Program.cs, is probably more efficient in finding PI points and helps avoid multiple calls to pibasess.The other method can be used to provide info on missing/duplicates points.

 RepalceValues method (Delete) requires PI Data Archive 2016 or later that supports DeleteRange feature.
 This is indicated by Supports(PIServerFeature) check returning true for the case of DeleteRange.